S. Korea speeds up approval process of COVID-19 vaccines, treatments

 South Korea plans to begin a COVID-19 vaccination campaign this month, with front-line medical workers receiving the first shots.

-The Korea Disease Control and Prevention Agency has announced that medical professionals treating COVID-19 patients at hospitals and treatment centers in the wider Seoul area will receive their first doses of the vaccines in February.
+The KDCA has announced that medical professionals treating COVID-19 patients at hospitals and treatment centers in the wider Seoul area will receive their first doses of the vaccines in February.

 The authorities estimated around 50,000 medical workers will be vaccinated, followed by another 780,000 people that include patients at sanatoriums and elderly care facilities, as well as high-risk health care workers, during the first quarter.
 (Yonhap)